Martin Rowson: Career

-In 2008 he published The Dog Allusion: Gods, Pets and How to Be Human, arguing that religion is a complete waste of time and money — much like keeping pets.
+In 2008, he published The Dog Allusion: Gods, Pets and How to Be Human, arguing that religion is a complete waste of time and money — much like keeping pets.
 (The title is itself an allusion to the Richard Dawkins book The God Delusion.)
-In 2014 'The Coalition Book' containing a collection of cartoons, and a written account, of the four years of the coalition government was published by Self Made Hero.
-He is an Honorary Associate of the National Secular Society and a distinguished supporter and board member of Humanists UK.
+In 2014, The Coalition Book, containing a collection of cartoons, and a written account, of the four years of the coalition government, was published by Self Made Hero.
+Rowson is an Honorary Associate of the National Secular Society and a distinguished supporter and board member of Humanists UK.

-Rowson was appointed 'Cartoonist Laureate' of London when Ken Livingstone was Mayor, and his cartoons appeared in the Mayor's newsletter, The Londoner.
-In 2006 he was awarded an Honorary Doctorate in Journalism from the University of Westminster.
-In 2014 he was appointed to an Honorary Fellowship by Goldsmiths, University of London.
+Rowson was appointed "Cartoonist Laureate" of London when Ken Livingstone was Mayor, and his cartoons appeared in the Mayor's newsletter, The Londoner.
+In 2006, Rowson was awarded an Honorary Doctorate in Journalism from the University of Westminster.
+In 2014, he was appointed to an Honorary Fellowship by Goldsmiths, University of London.

 On 15 September 2010, Rowson, along with 54 other public figures, signed an open letter published in The Guardian, stating his opposition to Pope Benedict XVI's state visit to the UK.

 In June 2013, Rowson became the fifth trustee for People's Trust for Endangered Species (PTES), a wildlife conservation charity based in Battersea, south-west London.